 Our warranty covers defective workmanship.
 It does not cover damage caused:

 - By misuse

-- By lack of reasonable upkeep and maintenance

 - Caused accidentally, for example scratching of wood.

 - Cover damage caused by acts of god.

 - Incorrect usage

-- Overloading and straining of systems or materials by owner
+- Overloading and straining

-- Movement or settlement of any materials

-- Natural Proccesses

 - Weathering and shrinkage

 - Animals or insects

-- Alterations to any systems by the owner

 The First Years of Ownership